-Omar James-johnson: good old Wagon Wheels. have you seen the size of the now. should be called mini wheels
+Omar James-Johnson: Good old Wagon Wheels. have you seen the size of them now?
+Should be called mini-wheels

 Chris Snuggs: DIET?
 We haven't talked about that, but nobody was going to get fat on half a crown's worth of sweets once a week.
 And during the week (and even at weekends it was difficult) you couldn't get to a shop to buy Mars Bars and crisps.
 AND there were no soft drinks available either.
 But at BREAK there was a small bottle of milk, free if I remember rightly.

 School meals were also far from the usual schoolboy joke; I always enjoyed them, and never went hungry.
 What with that and the small intake of sweets PLUS all the sport we were BLOODY FIT!
 And lucky compared to many kids today whose parents allow them to stuff themselves with rubbish food, drinks and sweets.
 BTW, did McDonalds even EXIST in the early 60s?

 Mark Frost: First McDonalds opened in Woolwich in 1974.
 Has been in the US since the 1940's I think.

 Michael John O'Leary: I don't think McDonald's was around in the 60s, but I remember when I was going to tech college in London in the middle to late 60s, they opened a Wimpy Bar that was really popular.
 Burger and chips etc sitting down at a table and my really favourite dessert was Rum Baba!